jorisvink/sanctum/README.md

 # moves networks a lot.
 peer y.y.y.y:2333

+# The encryption and decryption processes.
-# Processes can run as different users.
+run bless as _bless
-run bless as _sanctum
+run confess as _confess

+# Run the internal io processes as one user.
-run heaven as _sanctum
+run heaven-rx as _heaven
-run confess as _sanctum
+run heaven-tx as _heaven

+# Run the external io processes as another.
-run purgatory as _sanctum
+run purgatory-rx as _purgatory run purgatory-tx as _purgatory

-# Run chapel as different user.
+# Run chapel for the key exchange as yet another user.
 run chapel as _chapel
 ```